 Account availability

 Both traditional and Roth IRAs are available at a wide variety of banks and online brokers.
-Before contributing to either, though, make sure that your income falls within the IRS’s limits for eligibility to contribute to a Roth IRA or to be eligible to deduct contributions for traditional IRAs.
+Before contributing to either, make sure you know your modified adjusted gross income (MAGI), as Roth IRA contribution eligibility and traditional IRA deductibility have different income ranges.
+Your income must fall within IRS limits for you to be eligible to deduct contributions for traditional IRAs or to contribute to a Roth IRA at all.

 With a 401(k), you aren't eligible to invest unless your employer offers a plan and you meet its qualifications to participate.
 You also may not have access to a Roth 401(k) unless your employer specifically provides that account type.